Choapinus/selfie-biometrics-periocular-iris/README.md

 Available netx days.

-# How to make env and use SR
+# How to create conda environment and use SR

 ```
 conda create --file env.yml